topfreegames/podium/README.md

 * **Members around me** - Podium easily returns members around a specific member in the leaderboard.
 It will even compensate if you ask for the top member or last member to make sure you get a consistent amount of members;
 * **Batch score update** - Send a member score to many different leaderboards in a single operation.
 This allows easy tracking of member rankings in several leaderboards at once (global, regional, clan, etc.);
 * **Easy to deploy** - Podium comes with containers already exported to docker hub for every single of our successful builds.
 Just pick your choice!
+* **Leaderboards with expiration** - If a player last update is older than (timeNow - X seconds), delete it from the leaderboard

 Installation
 ------------